cgettings/Citi-Bike-Trips/README.md

 ## Modeling Citi Bike trips for April of 2019

-Code for fitting a generalized linear mixed effects model to trip and weather data. from the raw data files.
+Code for fitting a generalized linear mixed effects model to trip and weather data, starting from the raw data files.

 ***Coming soon***